Subaru-PFS/ets_fiberalloc/README.md

 3. New:
   - While targets are still visible with any fiber:
-    - compute an importance function for every target, that depends on number and proximity of nearby targets and on the target's remaining observation time.
+    - compute an importance function for every target, which depends on number and proximity of nearby targets and on the target's remaining observation time.
     - from the list of visible targets with the highest priority, assign the target with the highest importance to a fiber.
-If multiple fibers can se the target, choose the fiber with the lowest number of potential targets.
+If multiple fibers can see the target, choose the fiber with the lowest number of potential targets.

 In case of any questions, please don't hesitate to contact me